dashritwik/noapi/README.md

 What we have learned from this  tutorial

-1: how to install noapi and setup
+1: how to install noapi and setup</br>
-2: how easily we could define our API
+2: how easily we could define our API </br>
-3: how we could test our API without writing tonnes of line code
+3: how we could test our API without writing tonnes of line code</br>
-4: how we could change the default server setting
+4: how we could change the default server setting </br>
-5: how we could write our own custom APIs.
+5: how we could write our own custom APIs.</br>